Volkswagen Passat: B6 (Typ 3C; 2005) and B7 (2010)

-The Passat Estate won overall winner of Practical Caravans Towcar of the Year Awards 2008 for its array of towing features such as its Trailer Stability Programme.

-In Asia, the PQ46 Passat was released by FAW-VW as the Magotan, after Volkswagen's other joint venture Shanghai Volkswagen had decided to continue using the B5 platform for the Passat and the Passat Lingyu (long-wheelbase Passat).
-Since August 2010, the wagon version of Passat B6 will be offered in Asia, which is a fully imported model.
-But this car is simply called Volkswagen Variant in China, in order not to refer the name "Passat" or "Magotan".

-Exclusive to Europe, Japan, Australia and New Zealand was a limited edition Passat R36, which featured a 3.6-litre V6 engine.
-This version of the Passat put out 300 hp, and featured dual exhaust tips, an aggressive front bonnet, and All Wheel Drive.
+At the Frankfurt Motor Show in September 2007, Volkswagen launched the 'R Line' R36, created by Volkswagen Individual GmbH, which is uses a 3.6 litre VR6 engine rated 300 PS and 350 Nm of torque.

 Passat CC

 The CC ("Comfort Coupé") is a 4-door coupé version of the Passat.
 It debuted at the 2008 North American International Auto Show in Detroit.
 Originally aimed at competing with the similarly styled Mercedes CLS, the Passat CC intends to be more stylish and luxurious than the previously released Passat B6.
 In the US, the name Passat was dropped, and the car was being sold as just CC.
-Some options specific to the CC include hands-free parking, lane-departure prevention, intelligent cruise control, and adaptive suspension.
-Engines offered in the CC mirror those of the regular Passat, with options of the base 2.0 litre turbocharged four-cylinder, or the optional 3.6-litre VR6, which includes 4-motion all-wheel drive.

-The Chinese-made CC was released by FAW-VW on 15 July 2010.
-Two engine options are provided: 1.8 litre T and 2.0 litre T.

 Volkswagen facelifted the Passat CC in late 2011 for the 2012 year, with styling updates akin to those of the larger Phaeton.
 For the updated model, Volkswagen has dropped the Passat name for all markets, now matching the Volkswagen CC branding used since 2008 in North America.